 Cannons stand guard over the Oslofjord from Akershus Fortress.
 In the background, the distinctive curved roof of the Astrup Fearnley Museum at Tjuvholmen can be clearly seen.

-Guards watch over visitors to the Akershus Fortress, which remains an active military site.
+Guards watch over visitors at the Akershus Fortress, which remains an active military site to this day.

 One of the outdoor exhibits at the Norwegian Museum of Cultural History, one of many excellent museums on the Bygdøy peninsular.